2018-19 Faculty-led Proposal Applications COMING SOON!

 The Office of International Education is a GREAT resource for marketing.
 We utilize our Facebook page to get the word out about our programs and can help advertise videos, photos, information sessions and general programs.
 We can also use our office assistants, all who have studied abroad, to advocate for studying abroad and allow students to hear about experiences from their peers.

 OIE offers a mandatory pre-departure workshop to ensure all faculty leaders are well prepared and aware of any updates before program departure.
 Campus representatives will come together to provide their expertise in the various areas that encompass a faculty-led program.
-You can expect to hear from Risk & Safety, Student Health Services, Counseling Center, UW-Stout Police, Dean of Students, Business Office, etc.
+You can expect to hear from Risk & Safety, Student Health Services, Counseling Center, UW-Stout Police, Dean of Students, Business Office, Purchasing, etc.

 The Board of Regents, System policy (ACIS-7.1), requires all University of Wisconsin students studying/traveling abroad under a UW sponsored program to enroll in international insurance offered by Cultural Insurance Services International (CISI).
-As a faculty leader of an international program you will automatically be enrolled into this coverage for the duration of your program.
+As a faculty leader of an international program you will be enrolled into this coverage for the duration of your program.